X-ray luminosity function of high-mass X-ray binaries: Studying the signatures of different physical processes using detailed binary evolution calculations: Results

 \subsubsection{Effect of varying the common-envelope efficiency}

 We investigate the effect of different assumptions for the $\alpha_{\rm CE}$--$\lambda_{\rm CE}$ prescription on the synthetic XLF.
 Firstly, we look into two different values of $\alpha_{\rm CE}$.
-Figure~\ref{fig:alpha_effect} shows the synthetic XLFs of populations with $\alpha_{\rm CE}=1.0$ (default population) and $\alpha_{\rm CE}=0.3$ (corresponding to model~11 in the Appendix~\ref{appendix:graph}).
-Overall, there is no significant difference between the two populations when looking at the total XLF, which is similar to the results by \citet{2011ASPC..447..121L} and \citet{2014ApJ...797...45Z} where they found that $\alpha_{\rm CE}$ does not significantly alter the HMXB numbers, however in their study, a high value of $\alpha_{\rm CE}$ is needed to fit the XLF.
+Figure~\ref{fig:alpha_effect} shows the synthetic XLFs of populations with $\alpha_{\rm CE}=1.0$ (default population) and $\alpha_{\rm CE}=0.3$ (corresponding to model~11 in Appendix~\ref{appendix:graph}).
+Overall, there is no significant difference between the two populations when looking at the total XLF.\ This is similar to the results by \citet{2011ASPC..447..121L} and \citet{2014ApJ...797...45Z}, who found that $\alpha_{\rm CE}$ does not significantly alter the HMXB numbers.
+However, in their study, a high value of $\alpha_{\rm CE}$ is needed to fit the XLF.
 Figure~\ref{fig:11_donor_type} shows the XLF of the population with $\alpha_{\rm CE}=0.3$, split into the different types of XRBs.
-Compared to Figure~\ref{fig:default_donor_type} with $\alpha_{\rm CE}=1.0$, there is a decrease in XRBs with helium-rich (He-rich) donors, as those binaries have undergone a CE in their prior evolution and the $\alpha_{\rm CE}$ governs this phase.
-For instance, the population of wind-fed BH-XRBs with He-rich donors disappears with a lower $\alpha_{\rm CE}$ (shown as the dashed-purple line in Figure~\ref{fig:default_donor_type}) and the population of RLO NS-XRBs with He-rich donors decreases by a factor of 3 (shown as the solid-yellow line).
+Compared to Fig.~\ref{fig:default_donor_type} with $\alpha_{\rm CE}=1.0$, there is a decrease in XRBs with helium-rich (He-rich) donors, as those binaries have undergone a CE in their prior evolution and the $\alpha_{\rm CE}$ governs this phase.
+For instance, the population of wind-fed BH XRBs with He-rich donors disappears with a lower $\alpha_{\rm CE}$ (shown as the dashed purple line in Fig.~\ref{fig:default_donor_type}) and the population of RLO NS XRBs with He-rich donors decreases by a factor of 3 (shown as the solid yellow line).
 The lower the $\alpha_{\rm CE}$, the more the accretor inspirals in the envelope in order to eject it.
-Alternatively, higher $\alpha_{\rm CE}$ corresponds to a larger post-CE orbital separation and a higher probability to survive the CE phase.
-However, the variation of $\alpha_{\rm CE}$ has little effect on the total synthetic XLF, as, based on our models, BH-XRBs with hydrogen-rich (H-rich) donors and Be-XRBs, that dominate the XLF, do not go through a CE phase during their formation.
+Alternatively, higher $\alpha_{\rm CE}$ corresponds to a larger post-CE orbital separation and a higher probability of surviving the CE phase.
+However, the variation of $\alpha_{\rm CE}$ has little effect on the total synthetic XLF since, based on our models, BH XRBs with hydrogen-rich (H-rich) donors and Be XRBs, which dominate the XLF, do not go through a CE phase during their formation.